sanjaysinghrathi/SCORT-ML-Pipeline/README.md

 # SCORT-ML-Pipeline
 ## Overview
-This directory contains the code for a machine learning prediction model developed to identify colorectal cancer using a specific genetic signature.
+This directory contains the code for a machine learning prediction model developed to predict pathological complete response from radiotherapy in rectal cancer biopsies using a specific transcriptional signature.
 The signature was extracted using differential gene expression analysis tools such as Limma and samr.
-The model employs a gradient boosting machine trained on gene expression data from the S:CORT colorectal cancer cohort.
+The model employs a gradient boosting machine trained on gene expression data from two S:CORT rectal biopsy cohorts (Grampian and Aristotle) before receiving neoadjuvant treatment with radiotherapy and capecitabine (Domingo E, Rathee S et al, EBioMedicine, 2024).

 ## Features
-- **Prediction Model**: Utilizes gradient boosting to predict colorectal cancer based on gene expression data.
+- **Prediction Model**: Utilizes gradient boosting to predict complete response to radiotherapy in rectal cancer based on gene expression data.
-- **Signature Extraction**: Differential gene expression analysis tools like Limma and samr were used to identify the genetic signature.
+- **Signature Extraction**: Differential gene expression analysis tools like Limma and samr were used to identify the transcriptomic.
 - **R Shiny App**: The prediction tool is encapsulated in an R Shiny app, which can be run in RStudio or on an R Shiny server.

 ## Requirements